 1. Start The Experience With Effective Communication

 This should begin before you even step foot in the facility.

 Be sure to read everything the facility sends you in advance, as well as become familiar with your school’s own policies and procedures for fieldwork.
 This will ensure that no surprises come up that may impede your placement (“I didn’t know I needed a TB test!”) as well as answer some of the questions already bubbling in your brain, such as dress code, caseload expectations, facility holidays, parking, etc.

-Once you have thoroughly read this info, reach out and make contact with your supervisor at least 6-8 weeks before your placement either by phone or email.
+Once you have thoroughly read this info, reach out and make contact with your fieldwork supervisor/clinical instructor at least 6-8 weeks before your placement, either by phone or email.
 They should be able to answer any other questions you may have and make suggestions for what to review before beginning.

 2. Share Your Learning Style With Your Supervisor

-Once you begin the placement, continue the practice of having open and honest communication with your clinical instructor (CI).
+Once you begin your fieldwork placement, continue the practice of having open and honest communication with your clinical instructor (CI).
 Don’t be afraid to discuss your prior experiences, strengths, and weaknesses.
 One great bit of information to share with your supervisor is your ideal learning style.

 If you’re not sure what kind of learner you may be, you can take a quick quiz here to find out.
 While this may not be especially relevant for a mostly observational Level 1 experience, your Level 2 CI will likely appreciate the information and can more effectively facilitate the educational experience for you.

 3. Don’t Be Afraid To Admit When You Don’t Know The Answer

 Keeping in line with the theme of honesty, get comfortable with saying “I don’t know.”
 You are here to learn, so it would be crazy to think you would know every answer right away.
 At the same time, take ownership of your learning process.
 Offer to research questions if you don’t know the answer.